I'm also working on US-66 (Route 66), US-20 and US-40 (National Roads).

 - US-30 George Westinghouse Bridge over Turtle Creek at East Pittsburgh, PA

-- Bucyrus, OH: Sinclair gas station
+- Bucyrus, OH: Sinclair and Texaco gas stations

 - Bucyrus, OH: overpass